Virtual Air Traffic Simulation Network: ASRC and Roger Wilco

 Sometime in 2002, ProController was slowly being phased out in favour of ASRC (Advanced Simulated Radar Client), created by Mike Evans and David Hendleman, and was released to the public in early 2003.
 Alongside that, Roger Wilco (software) was used to facilitate voice communications between pilots and ATC, with ATC denoting that voice communications were available with them with the callsign format XXXX_V_TWR, alongside putting their voice server IP and voice room name in their ATIS.
 Later, however, Roger Wilco was phased out in favour of the Advanced Voice Client, which required VATSIM authentication to prevent any non-VATSIM users from logging into the voice servers.

 The ASRC software was retired as an ATC client on April 1, 2021, due to its not being in active development, which will make it incompatible with fast position updates that will be brought with VATSIM Velocity.

 On March 27, 2005, an alternative add-on to FS2002/FS2004 and FSX called FSInn was approved for use on the VATSIM network alongside SquawkBox.

-VRC and EuroScope
+Air Traffic Controller clients

-On April 17, 2006, the VRC ATC client was approved for use on the VATSIM network.
-Created by Ross Carlson, as of May 2020, the VRC client is still in use today - mainly in the American and Oceanic regions, due to its easy setup, but comes with a lack of customisability.
+On April 17, 2006, the Virtual Radar Client (VRC) was approved for use on the VATSIM network.
+Created by Ross Carlson, it was mainly used in the American and Oceanic regions, due to its easy setup, but comes with a lack of customizability.
+After being replaced by the Consolidated Radar Client (CRC) in October, 2023, VRC is no longer the primary controller client for VATUSA controllers.
+It is now mainly used by network supervisors and controllers in other divisions.